 - Governments looking to regulate crypto.
 The tenet of most existing coins is secrecy and opacity.
 Yet regulators and policy makers are increasingly seeking to centrally control them.

-- Bitcoin & Crypto is an ESG nightmare.
+- Bitcoin and Crypto is an ESG nightmare.
 From an ESG risk-exposure perspective, energy use (carbon footprint) makes Bitcoin mining extremely inefficient.
 As this piece states: The bitcoin ecosystem is very resource and energy-intensive, relying on the latest state-of-the-art cooling and equipment technology.
 That energy demand is so large that it consumes as much as seven gigawatt hours in a whole year, or almost as much as 0.21 per cent of global energy demand.
 With the same amount of electricity, you could power a whole country the size of Switzerland; while a single Bitcoin transaction consumes as much electricity as 18 US households in a full day.
 From a corporate governance perspective, Bitcoin’s opacity means we will never understand the ESG risks in the system, let alone provide relative scoring on risk management.

 - China is pushing back.
 Beijing has banned Bitcoin exchanges and fundraising via cryptocurrencies.
 As an increasingly key part of the global financial trading and capital system, China’s resistance to cryptocurrencies is a major hurdle to overcome if these coins are to gain global traction as mainstream investments.
 Clearly, the authoritarian nature of the management and oversight of the Chinese economy cannot tolerate clandestine and secretive cryptocurrency and transaction technology.